tschaub/projzh/readme.md

 # projzh

 This package provides utilities for working with coordinate reference systems used by Baidu maps.

-The code is ported from the [`proj4m` project](https://github.com/MapTalks/proj4m) which is licensed under the GPL v3.
+The algorithms are ported from the [`proj4m` project](https://github.com/MapTalks/proj4m) which is licensed under the GPL v3.

 # Rough details